devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 await expect(page.getByRole('main')).toContainText('pizza dinerx');
 ```

-This test will fail.
+Now the test will fail.
 Take a minute an try and figure out why.
 What did we miss?

 ### Debugging the test

-You can figure out what went wrong by guessing at what the code does, running the application as a user, or by debugging the test.
+You can figure out what went wrong by either:

+1. Guessing at what the code does
+1. Running the application as a user
+1. Debugging the test.

 My preference is usually debugging the test because I can set breakpoints, let the test repeatedly drive the action, and easily observe where my assumptions failed.

 ![Debug test](debugTest.gif)